okTurtles/groupcurrency.org/index.md

 ## Example Use Cases

-Group currencies can be used to monetize virtually anything of value, in fact they are perfectly suited for it.
+Group currencies can be used to monetize virtually anything of value; in fact they are perfectly suited for doing so.

 The inspiration for this idea came from a desire to make [pro-social value creation easier to achieve](http://www.propublica.org/article/the-worlds-email-encryption-software-relies-on-one-guy-who-is-going-broke) (without resorting to advertising, outside investment, or donations).

-- __Privacy conscious developers__ can finance their efforts by monetizing any activity their application facilitates.
+- __Privacy-conscious developers__ can finance their efforts by monetizing any activity their application facilitates.
 Developers of various applications can form a group and choose to accept their group's currency for arbitrary features.
 Want to send secure messages longer than X characters or to more than Y members?
 Z tokens will make that possible.
 Such mechanisms have the added benefit of protecting users from spam (it's cheap to message to your friends, but expensive to spam the world).
 - __Student researchers or professors__ can finance their research by forming groups (across classrooms, departments, universities, etc.) and charging access to the value they create (research papers, their professional time, etc.).
 - __Game developers__ can finance the development of their next big hit by forming a group and accepting their group's currency for in-game assets.
-This model is already used via in-app purchases, but currently a middle-man takes a cut and their virtual "gems" cannot be exchanged for value outside the game.
+This model is already used via in-app purchases, but currently a middleman takes a cut and their virtual "gems" cannot be exchanged for value outside the game.
 - __A town, city, state or country__ can provide its community with a basic income that is backed by the value created by that community.

 __Any value-creation activity can now be easily financed without annoying your own customers with advertisements or betraying their privacy.__